Exclusive: Lauren Boebert Responds to Capitol Riot Complaint Against Her

 In a statement to Breitbart News, the Colorado Republican said, “It is wrong to have Members of Congress, like Rep. Jayapal, repeatedly abusing the formal ethics investigation process to advance false, politically motivated attacks without any evidence.”

-Jayapal, among her accusations, pointed to a tweet Boebert — a prominent Second Amendment advocate — wrote in December, saying, “I prefer to speak loudly and carry a Glock,” as well as a video Boebert released in which she appears to be walking around Capitol Hill carrying a concealed gun.
+Jayapal, among her accusations, pointed to a tweet Boebert — a prominent Second Amendment advocate — wrote in December, saying, “I prefer to speak loudly and carry a Glock,” as well as a video Boebert released in which she appeared to be walking around Capitol Hill carrying a concealed gun.
 Jayapal claimed she “utilized language that encouraged violence in and around the Capitol.”

 Boebert cited this claim as false, writing, “Nothing in my video supports or encourages violence.”